BrandonCorey/JS_130_Notes/garbage_collection.md

 ## Garbage Collection ##
-An algorithm implemented in JS that unallocates memory being used to store data in the heap
+An algorithm implemented in JS that deallocates memory being used to store data in the heap
 - JS handles memory allocation and garbage collection behind the scenes

 ### Stack vs heap ###